1

 We feel comfortable investing using either broker.

 Trading 212 is the best choice for investing in stocks and ETFs with no commissions (unlimited) and earning interest on uninvested cash and borrowed shares.
+Other fees may apply.
 We also find Trading 212's app slightly more intuitive than DEGIRO's, making it ideal for beginners.

 Comparison table